Published 2026-03-07 ยท 11 min readยทUpdated Jun 5, 2026

 - Microsoft Copilot/Google Gemini integration

-The question for strategists is not whether Adobe will survive AI disruption (it will), but whether its traditional pricing power and creative software monopoly can hold as AI tools reshape the competitive landscape.
+With Q2 FY2026 earnings due after the close on June 11, 2026, the question for strategists is not whether Adobe will survive AI disruption (it will), but whether its traditional pricing power and creative software monopoly can hold as AI tools reshape the competitive landscape.

 Adobe Strengths